emoncms/emoncms/docs/RaspberryPi.md

 The first time you run emoncms it will automatically set up the database and you will be taken to the register/login screen.
 Create an account by entering your email and password and clicking register.
+Once you are logged in;
+* Check the Administration page - 'Setup > Administration' and note any messages reported.
+* Update your database - 'Setup > Administration > Update database'.
-At this stage, check the Administration page - 'Setup > Administration' and note any messages reported.
-Also make a note of your 'Write API Key' from the 'Setup > My Account' page.
+* Also make a note of your 'Write API Key' from the 'Setup > My Account' page.

 ### Install Emonhub